Problems

 Time Attempts After Meals

-Leverage the gastrocolic reflex—an involuntary increase in colonic motility triggered by stomach filling.
+Leverage the gastrocolic reflex — an increase in colonic motility triggered by stomach filling.

-• 75% of toddlers have bowel movements within 1 hour after eating
+75% have BMs within 1 hour after eating

 Schedule relaxed, unpressured toilet sitting for 5-10 minutes about 20-30 minutes after meals.